Cshefali/Cyclistic-Capstone-Project/README.md

 ## What is the task?

+**Business Objective:**
+Build market strategies to convert casual users to members.

+**Objective of this analysis:**
-The objective of the analysis is to determine how do "member" users use the bike-service differently from casual users?
+Determine how do "member" users use the bike-service differently from casual users?
-The business objective is to build market strategies to convert casual users to members.